haipinglu/ScalableML/Lab 2 - RDD, DataFrame, ML pipeline, and parallelization.md

 ## 4. Exercises

-**Note**: A *reference* solution will be provided in Blackboard for this part by the following Wednesday.
+**Note**: A *reference* solution will be provided in Blackboard for this part by the following Thursday.

 Starting from this lab, you need to use *as many DataFrame functions as possible*.